 8. Have Anti-Inflammatory Properties

-Black raspberries possess anti-inflammatory properties, more so, at the root of the plant – as per a Korean study (35).
-Raspberries have also been found to treat ulcerative colitis by fighting the inflammation (36).
+Black raspberries possess anti-inflammatory properties, more so, at the root of the plant – as per a Korean study (36).
+Raspberries have also been found to treat ulcerative colitisi XA subtype of bowel disease marked by inflammation of the colon and rectum that leads to rectal bleeding and diarrhea. by fighting the inflammation (37).

 The anti-inflammatory properties of black raspberries are so potent that the fruit is used as an ingredient to develop various pharmaceutical products.